 Step 4.
 Remove the log files in /Library/Logs/.

-Your Mac will preserve a local duplicate of your Mac Time Machine backups in case external drives become inoperable, and you can manually clean them by the following steps:
+Your Mac will automatically preserve a local copy of your Time Machine backups in case your external drives become inoperable.
+To clean up these duplicates, you can follow a series of steps.

 Step 1.
 Launch Terminal using Launchpad or Spotlight.